aces/Loris/modules/instrument_manager/README.md

 It does not concern itself with data collection or analysis, which are the responsibility of the instruments themselves, nor does it concern itself with the creation of instruments which is the responsibility of the `instrument_builder` module or PHP programmer.
+The test_battery is also managed seperately directly from the database.

 ## Permissions